MarceloProjetos/react-node-red/README.md

     // The maximum length, in characters, of any message sent to the debug sidebar tab
     debugMaxLength: 1000,

+    // Colourise the console output of the debug node
+    //debugUseColors: true,

     // The file containing the flows.
 If not set, it defaults to flows_<hostname>.json
     //flowFile: 'flows.json',

     // To enabled pretty-printing of the flow within the flow file, set the following
     //  property to true:
     //flowFilePretty: true,

+    // By default, credentials are encrypted in storage using a generated key.
+To
+    // specify your own secret, set the following property.
+    // If you want to disable encryption of credentials, set this property to false.
+    // Note: once you set this property, do not change it - doing so will prevent
+    // node-red from being able to decrypt your existing credentials and they will be
+    // lost.
+    //credentialSecret: "a-secret-key",

     // By default, all user data is stored in the Node-RED install directory.
 To
     // use a different location, the following property can be used